 5. Old windows pose a lead hazard

 Lead paint is not the hazard the media makes it out to be.
-Yes, children eating paint chips is a dangerous thing, but having lead paint safely encapsulated behind decades of other paint does not a hazard create.
+Yes, children eating paint chips is a dangerous thing, but having lead paint safely encapsulated behind decades of other paint does not create a hazard.
 Read more about lead paint safety.

 6. Restoration and maintenance of historic windows is more expensive than replacement